Tag Archives: Stephen Tobolowsky

 Fractured is a new thriller starring Sam Worthington, Lily Rabe, Stephen Tobolowsky and directed by Brad Anderson.

-Imagine this… while on a cross country drive with your wife and daughter, your daughter falls and breaks her arm at a highway rest area.
-You rush to the hospital, get her seen by a doctor, after which she and your wife go downstairs for an MRI.
+Imagine this: while on a cross-country drive with your wife and daughter, your daughter falls and breaks her arm at a highway rest area.
+You rush to the hospital, get her seen by a doctor, and after which, she and your wife go downstairs for an MRI.

-I love a good mystery and in this case, I just can’t wait to find out who’s ‘mad.’
+As a fan of a good mystery, I can’t wait to find out who’s ‘mad’.
 The hospital or the potentially grief-stricken father?
-Also, the mother… I’m not quite know about her yet.
+As for the mother, I’m not sure what to make of her just yet.

 Fractured Release Dates: October 11th, 2019 (US) / Internet…